On partition functions and phases of scalars in AdS: One-loop effective action at zero and finite temperature

 so that $|\g^n \vec{k}|=e^{-n\b}k$.
 In the second-last line we have used the identity (see Appendix \ref{del})

 \beqa \d^2(\g^n \vec{k}-\g^{n^{\prime}} \vec{k}^{\prime})=e^{2n^{\prime}\b}\d^2(\g^{(n-n^{\prime})} \vec{k}-\vec{k}^{\prime}) \eeqa

 In the last line we have used the fact that each value of $n^{\prime}$ gives the same series in $n$.
-The divergent sum over $n^{\prime}$ is cancels a factor of $N$ in the denominator.
-The divergence appears due to the infinite number of elements of the group $\mathbb{Z}$ (as in limit $N \rightarrow \infty$ of $\mathbb{Z}_N$).
+The sum over $n^{\prime}$ being divergent cancels a factor of ${\cal N}$ in the denominator.
+The divergence appears due to the infinite number of elements of the group $\mathbb{Z}$ (as in limit ${\cal N} \rightarrow \infty$ of $\mathbb{Z}_{\cal N}$).
 We shall see that we reproduce a finite expression for one-loop partition function at non-zero temperature.

 The final line of (\ref{normt}) implies that,